Last updated on March 9th, 2026

 The coffee: Modern Japanese-inspired specialty coffee shop

-Another great place serving amazing specialty coffee in Paris is “The Coffee”, a minimalist Japanese-inspired coffee shop with a few locations sprinkled around the city.
+Another great place serving specialty coffee in Paris is “The Coffee”, a minimalist Japanese-inspired coffee shop with a few locations sprinkled around the city.

 By the look of it, I really thought it was a Japanese-originated company—it truly reminded me of some of my favorite Tokyo coffee shops—but it actually is a Brazilian native, fully inspired by the to-go culture of the Japanese, raising third-wave coffee shops.
 Nonetheless, the coffee is delicious.